nest/nest-simulator/doc/userdoc/guides/spatially_structured_networks.rst

 2D Gaussian
    Here we use a two-dimensional Gaussian distribution, i.e., a Gaussian with different widths in :math:`x`- and :math:`y`- directions.
-This probability depends on the distance along the coordinates axes, not the distance in the
+This probability depends on displacement, not only on distance:
-   plane:

 .. literalinclude:: spatially_structured_networks/scripts/connections.py
     :start-after: #{ conn42d #}